glynnbird/metrics-collector-midi-microservice/README.md

 Run GarageBand on the same machine and create a new virtual instrument and as data arrives on your channel, music will start to play.

+## What is it doing?

+When this microservice runs it creates a virtual 'MIDI out' port and as data arrives on the selected queue or PubSub channel, the service writes a note to the MIDI channel where the note depends on

+* a hash of the incoming data - determines the pitch and octave
+* a randomly chosen chord (the chord changes every 12 seconds)
+* a randomly selected note length

 ## Environment variables

 ### QUEUE_TYPE